aboody2009/FFANN/README.md

 01/18/2016: I added a MNIST dataset test.
 The MNIST data was preprocessed by someone else and can be found here: http://cis.jhu.edu/~sachin/digit/digit.html

 01/22/2016: I added a program that lets the user draw a number using SFML and then attemps to recognize the number using a neural network trained on data from the MNIST dataset

+01/24/2016: I think I may have found a fix for the RNN training problem.
+I'll try to implement it soon, hopefully it works.